 Sure, it won’t work for all clients, but this approach can be great for budget clients or clients who otherwise just need a simple website to get online.

-Keep reading to learn how to create your very own library of starter sites…
+Learn how to create your very own library of starter templates

 Ok, there are two ways that you can import your portfolio of ready-made sites.

-Option 1 is the easiest – you can just import all of the Astra Starter Sites with one click and call it a day.
+Option 1 is the easiest – you can import all Starter Templates as portfolios with just one click.
 You’ll basically have a complete clone of the Ready to Import Websites page.
+This can be done using the WP Portfolio plugin that is explained in the further part of the post.
 Easy – but not unique.

 Option 2 is to create your own set of WordPress demo sites.
 It’s more time-consuming to get set up – but the benefit is that you’ll have your own 100% unique portfolio.